Flamme Rouge Grand Tour Review: The Ultimate Cycling Expansion

 The Core Game

 Before we get into the nitty-gritty of the Grand Tour expansion, let’s take a quick refresher on what makes Flamme Rouge such a beloved game.
 Flamme Rouge is a fast-paced bicycle racing game where players control a team of two cyclists, a Rouleur and a Sprinteur, each with their unique deck of movement cards.
-The objective?
-To navigate the peloton, manage your energy, and cross the finish line first.
+The objective is to cross the finish line first while managing energy levels and drafting behind other racers.
+The game’s tactical depth and the excitement of sprinting to the finish line make it a favorite among board gamers.

 Pro Tip: Always save some energy for the final sprint.
 Trust me, there’s nothing worse than running out of steam right before the finish line.